 Stage and back walls of Theatre Royal Waterford.
 (Photo: Dave Sexton)

-Recent decades have seen the development of a nationwide infrastructure of venues, many initiated and funded by local authorities and supported through central government capital schemes.
-The Arts Council currently provides programming and revenue supports to almost fifty venues throughout the country.
+Recent decades have seen the development of a nationwide infrastructure of arts centres, many initiated and funded by local authorities and supported through central government capital schemes.
+The Arts Council currently provides programming and revenue supports to almost fifty arts centres throughout the country.
 Critical to the support provided by the Arts Council is the support provided by local authorities, which is instrumental in ensuring that a stable and vibrant venue network can be maintained.

-Local Authorities are central to the support and development of the arts in Ireland through their own arts offices and through the resourcing and funding of venues.
+Local Authorities are central to the support and development of the arts in Ireland through their own arts offices and through the resourcing and funding of arts centres.
 The Arts Council is committed to strengthening its links with local authorities and to sharing information and expertise.